svenboertjens/compaqt/USAGE.md

 * Note: The ID that was used for a custom type in `CustomWriteTypes` **has** to be the same ID as used in the `CustomReadTypes`.
 Otherwise, functions won't receive the correct data, or the encoded data might be seen as invalid, throwing an error.

-#### Custom types example
+#### Usage example: Custom types

-If the above explanations were not fully clear, here's a code example on how to use custom types:
+This example shows how custom types can be used to work with custom types.

 ```python
 import compaqt